How Groupon Works and How It Impacts Small Businesses

 Setting limits on the number of vouchers sold or including restrictions to control how people can use their deals is also important, especially for small businesses.
 If a deal is popular, you may get an influx of new customers and increased demand for your services, and you need to be able to handle it.
 Here are some examples of how a small business can control the flow of new customers so that they don’t all show up at once:

 - Promotional value expires 120 days after purchase.

 - Registration required.

-- Limit 1 per visit.
+- Limit one per visit.

 The Bottom Line

-Groupon is a solid advertising platform in that it works, has a good reputation among consumers, and is easy for business owners to start using.
+Groupon is a solid advertising platform, has a good reputation among consumers, and is easy for business owners to start using.
 In the short term, Groupon (and similar sites) can be a powerful and effective way to generate new leads for your business.